FIRE BLANKETS

 BASIC SERVICE

-To comply with the Code of Practice for the Selection, Installation, Commissioning and Maintenance of Fire Blankets Manufactured to BS EN 1869 all blankets should be subject to a Basic Service at least annually carried out by a competent person.
+To comply with the Code of Practice for the Selection, Installation, Commissioning and Maintenance of Fire Blankets Manufactured: all blankets should be subject to an inspection at least annually carried out by a competent person.

 -